matthewcook333/AnimatedArt-notebook/November 9.md

 you need to make, what implementation issue are you trying to solve, or how are you evaluating your design and implementation?**

+I need to figure out how I should interface my language, as that is essentially the syntax of my language.
+I am still learning exactly how to implement these animations in Swift, although with more time I think I can figure out the core of it.

 **What questions do you have for your critique partners?
 How can they best help you?**

+I am wondering whether you think there is anything missing in my description of how the data structure should look?
+Also, would you have any suggestions for specific interface components (like possibly how specifically the user should be able to specify the chain of animations, etc.)?

+Is there anything I can do before the deliverables of design and implementation to concretely show what I am trying to do.
+What is confusing/concerning as of now that I should address?

 **How much time did you spend on the project this week?
 If you're working in a team, how did you share the labor?**